Caring Teen Volunteer Program

 The Houston Methodist Hospital Caring Teen Volunteer Program provides community youth with opportunities for personal growth and development.
 Volunteers provide supplemental services in the hospital while gaining personal satisfaction, development, maturity, and the understanding of various health care careers in preparation for their futures.
 Caring Teens serve others while making new friends, networking with medical professionals at a world-class hospital, developing self-esteem, and creating meaningful memories.
 Our patients’ lives are deepened through the energy and compassion of our Caring Teen volunteers.

-If you have pre-planned commitments outside of the Caring Teen Program and you are unsure if you can commit to the requirements of completing the Caring Teen Program, please contact us at caringteenprogram@houstonmethodist.org before applying to determine if this program is going to be the right fit for you.
-Each teen must meet both requirements for duration and number of hours if they wish to receive full program completion.
+If you have pre-planned commitments outside of the Caring Teen Program or are uncertain of your summer plans and are unsure if you can commit to the requirements of completing the Caring Teen Program, please email caringteenprogram@houstonmethodist.org before applying to determine if this program is going to be the right fit for you this summer.
+Each Caring Teen volunteer must meet both requirements for duration and number of hours if they wish to receive full program completion.
+Any commitment not met may cause the Caring Teen volunteer to not be accepted into the program, removed from the program, or to not be invited to return in the future.

 See below for more details regarding the program, expectations, and application process.